Corruption in Egypt: Morsi

 The uprisings spurred a whirlwind of official corruption cases as well as the trials of several ministers and businessmen with ties to the former regime.
 The government under the Morsi administration claimed to focus its efforts on the fight against corruption and included several anti-corruption initiatives in the new 2012 constitution.
 But soon after the constitutional amendment in 2012, initiatives started to develop slowly, resulting in complete neglect before the 2013 revolution erupted on June 30.

 The Constitution stipulated, among other provisions, the public's right to information, data, and documents.
 It also required an annual financial disclosure from Parliament members.
 Furthermore, the government created an anti-corruption commission designed to deal with standards of integrity and transparency in government and address conflicts of interest.

-Al-Sisi
+El-Sisi

 In terms of enforcement, more happened under the Sisi regime, with one highly publicized case of a judge who was accused of corruption and arrested the moment he resigned from his position.
 The judge committed suicide very soon thereafter.
 Under the presidency of Abdel Fattah el-Sisi, many attempts to arrest public figures accused of different forms of corruption have erupted, including ones against the main governorates' governors, as well as hospital directors.
 In 2014, as the first move for the president, a council for combating corruption was created and headed by the Prime Minister, during which high-profile officials get to review developments in the area of reducing corrupt practices.